The-OpenROAD-Project/OpenLane/docs/source/installation.rst

 Step 4.
 Checking Installation Requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to check installation, you can use following commands:
+In order to check your installation, you can run the following commands:

 .. code-block:: console